You want smart political talk without the meltdowns?

 Hey, Sean.

-Everything's well out here in Hoosierland.
+Everything's well out here in Hoosier Land.

-I'm concerned about how long these protests might go on.
+I was just concerned about, as a former Marshal, I'm concerned about how long these protests might go on.

-That's what they're faced with, and then they have to rely on the U.S. attorney, for instance, in the Eastern District of Virginia, to prosecute people if they if they get on the property and do any damage.
+And then they have to rely on the U.S. attorney, for instance, in the Eastern District of Virginia to prosecute people if they get on the property and do any damage.

 Yeah, listen, the law couldn't be any more clear.

-Uh the fact that Democrats and even Joe Biden and the Biden administration has no willingness to stand up to them and say this is a really bad idea.
+The fact that Democrats and even Joe Biden and the Biden administration has no willingness to stand up to them and say, this is a really bad idea, it should shock everybody.

 Because I'll tell you one thing I would never do.

-Whether you li listen we we fight in the arena of ideas.
+Listen, we fight in the arena of ideas.

-We fight in the at the ballot box.
+We fight at the ballot box.

-Uh we fight and during the election seasons.
+We fight during election seasons.

-I've I've I've had these experiences.
+I've had these experiences.

 I get it.

-I can accept it I don't think my family should have to suffer as a result of it.
+I don't think my family should have to suffer as a result of it.

-Your son did that well good for I mean I I it was tragic how it ended.
+I mean, it was tragic how it ended.

 It was tragic that it even happened.